AsmiBhaskar/AsmiBhaskar/README.md

 # 💫 About Me:
 I am Asmi Bhaskar, a BCA Final year Full-stack developer.
 I am passionate about AI/Ml, Backend Development.<br>Whether it's API-driven applications, AI-powered chatbots, or gamified learning platforms, I love crafting solutions that make an impact.<br><br>Currently working on "After you" a digital legacy platform <br>ever wondered What happens to your voice, your stories, your thoughts — after you?
-This will make sure it doesn't end in silence<br><br>Fun fact :-<br>"I might not always know a way, But I sure know how to make one"
+This will make sure it doesn't end in silence<br><br>Fun fact :-<br>"Baarish 4:50  - 5:10"

 ## 🌐 Socials: